walterfreeman/phy211/syllabus.md

 ### Academic integrity

-While you are encouraged to discuss your homework with your peers and collaborate with them on solving our problems, all work you submit must reflect your own understanding and be a product of your own work.
+While you are encouraged to discuss your homework with your peers and collaborate with them on solving our problems, all work you submit must reflect your own understanding and be a product of your own effort.
 Submitting any work that you do not understand and cannot explain, or that is a result of wholesale copying, will be considered academic dishonesty.
 Please don't let this discourage you from working on your homework with your peers.
 That is exactly what you *should* do!
 But *copying someone's work* is different than *working together with them*.

-Additionally, you are not allowed to post solutions to the homework on the Internet.
-In particular posting solutions to or copying solutions from Chegg, CourseHero, or any other websites that charge students a fee or otherwise monetize access to that material is an extremely serious breach of the Academic Integrity Policy and may result in your suspension or expulsion from SU.
+Additionally, you are not allowed to post solutions to the homework on the Internet or solicit them in exchange for money.
+In particular posting solutions to or copying solutions from Chegg or any other websites that charge students a fee or otherwise monetize access to that material is an extremely serious breach of the Academic Integrity Policy and may result in your suspension or expulsion from SU.

 In general:

-* for **homework assignments**, you may consult any general references and people you like, but you may not copy someone else's solution wholesale.
+* for **homework assignments**, you may consult any general references and people you like, so long as you are not soliciting solutions to copy.
 Your solution must be your own work, and you must understand everything you submit.
-* for **recitation evaluations**, the parameters will vary from recitation to recitation.
-Unless specified otherwise, these will be short evaluations that you may complete with your group and in consultation with teaching staff.
+* for **group quizzes**, you may work with the other members in your group.
+You must understand everything you submit.
+Teaching staff (coaches and TA's) will often provide assistance during your recitation if you forget something;
-* for **group quizzes**, you should work with the other members in your group and may consult any materials belonging to the course (e.g. class notes, textbook), but may not consult people outside your group or outside references on the internet.
+we will, for instance, tell you what the quadratic formula is if you forget.
-* for **exams**, you may consult any materials belonging to the course (e.g. class notes, textbook), but may not consult people outside your group or outside references on the internet
+* for **exams**, you may bring one page of handwritten notes, plus a calculator that doesn't do algebra for you.
+You may not use any other electronic devices (smartphones, smartwatches, earphones), and may not consult with anyone other than teaching staff during the exam.

 For **the paper**, we expect you to do research and consult other people for their ideas, but you must write the paper yourself.
 (You should, of course, solicit feedback on your writing and ideas from your peers and from people like the Writing Center!)
 We will provide more detail about the expectations for the paper when we assign it.